 Skip royal icing and try this easy icing for decorating cookies.
-Ready in just a minute, this simple glaze icing will turn your plain sugar cookies into festive treats!
+Ready in minutes, this simple powdered sugar icing will turn your plain sugar cookies into festive treats!
+It’s perfect for drizzling over cakes and pastries too!

-- Quick and easy to make – less than a minute to make!
+- Quick and easy – It takes less than a minute to make!

-- No-fuss decorating – perfect for kids and beginners!
+- No-fuss decorating – It’s perfect for kids and beginners!

 Royal icing is made of meringue powder or whipped egg whites and powdered sugar.
 It sets quickly and ideal for intricate piped designs!